mozilla/addons-server/tests/ui/README.md

 ### Run the tests

+*IMPORTANT* : Run the script in ```scripts/ui-test-hostname-setup.sh``` before running the test to setup the hostnames within the docker container.

 Included in the docker-compose file is an image containing Firefox Nightly. [tox][Tox] is our test environment manager and [pytest][pytest] is the test runner.